Cuda-Chen/cuda-chen.github.io/_posts/2019-11-16-how-to-build-a-docker-container-from-scratch.md

 After installing required packages, I clone the repo of my Mask R-CNN and build some binaries of it.

-Eventually, I set the working directory to `/root` and start `bash`.
+At the end of `Dockefile`, I set the working directory to `/root` and start `bash`.

+At last, I push the Dockerfile repo to my GitHub and link the repo with Docker Hub to build the Docker image automatically
+(you can see how to link your GitHub repo with Docker Hub from [here](https://docs.docker.com/docker-hub/builds/link-source/)).

 That's all, thanks for your reading.